Trentiumz/emochi-bot-2.0/README.md

 ## Current progress

-This bot now works, but there are still a few optimizations and functionality to add
+The bot works mostly, there's a few things I guess I can add and fix, but I'm too lazy to add them B)

 ## API's used
 - Discord.py